cjcoats/SMOKE-m3utilio/src/README.md

 the `INDX` array returned by the `SORTI`, without the need for extra temporary scratch-arrays.
 Note that retrofitting `PERMUTI` would be a major task.

+There is a new *filesetapi* implementation found mostly in *src/filesetapi/modfileset.new.f90* that (a)&nbsp;eliminates *src/inc/SETDECL.h90* in favor of `USE MODFILESET` and moves routines `OPENSET, DESCSET, CLOSESET, PROMPTSET` that manipulate fileset data structures into the `CONTAINS` part of the module, together with now-`PRIVATE` worker routines `CREATESET, CHKFILESET, CHKSETDESC, APPENDNAME`.
+For this, the *Makefile*s need to be modified to eliminate source-files for the now-`CONTAIN`ed routines, and the rest of the SMOKE codes edited to `USE MODFILESET` where they now `INCLUDE SETDECL.h90`.

 The "generate new files in a file-set" constructs ensuring that file sizes do not exceed the (netCDF-2, 1990's) 2GB file size limit have not